Spalding Gray

 Theater critics John Willis and Ben Hodges called Gray's monologues "trenchant, personal narratives delivered on sparse, unadorned sets with a dry, WASP, quiet mania."
 Gray achieved renown for his monologue Swimming to Cambodia, which he adapted as a 1987 film in which he starred; it was directed by Jonathan Demme.
 Other of his monologues that he adapted for film were Monster in a Box (1991), directed by Nick Broomfield, and Gray's Anatomy (1996), directed by Steven Soderbergh.

-Gray killed himself by jumping into New York Harbor on January 11, 2004, aged 62, after struggling with depression and severe injuries following a car accident.
+Gray died by suicide at the age of 62 after jumping into New York Harbor on January 11, 2004.
+He had been struggling with depression and severe injuries following a car accident.
 Soderbergh made a documentary film about Gray's life, And Everything Is Going Fine (2010).
 An unfinished monologue and a selection from his journals were published in 2005 and 2011, respectively.

 Early life

-Spalding Rockwell Gray was born in Providence, Rhode Island, to Rockwell Gray Sr., the treasurer of Brown & Sharpe, and Margaret Elizabeth "Betty" (née Horton) Gray.
+Spalding Gray was born in Providence, Rhode Island, to Rockwell Gray Sr., the treasurer of Brown & Sharpe, and Margaret Elizabeth "Betty" (née Horton) Gray.
 He was the second of three sons; his brothers were Rockwell Jr. and Channing.
 They were raised in their mother's Christian Science faith.
 Gray and his brothers grew up in Barrington, Rhode Island, spending summers at their grandmother's house in Newport, Rhode Island.
 Rockwell became a literature professor at Washington University in St. Louis, and Channing a journalist in Rhode Island.
 After graduating from Fryeburg Academy in Fryeburg, Maine, Gray enrolled at Emerson College in Boston, Massachusetts, as a poetry major.
 He earned a Bachelor of Arts degree in 1963.
 In 1965, Gray moved to San Francisco, California, where he became a speaker and teacher of poetry at the Esalen Institute.
 In 1967, while Gray was vacationing in Mexico City, his mother committed suicide at age 52.
 She had suffered from depression.
 After his mother's death, Gray returned to the East Coast and settled permanently in New York City.
 Gray's books Impossible Vacation and Sex and Death to the Age 14 are largely based on his childhood and early adulthood.